gevorgyana/websocket_demo/client/README.md

 - Use them as a regular java application.
 For example, run the Client with ```java Client```.
 - Server must be launched before the client for Client to work.

+Regarding the JMonkey backend:
+- it uses single thread to operate (check the log outputs of current thread id's from the Client.java and Controller.java).
+So it makes things easier, the internal callback will now ask for information from the server.